ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 ========
 Each monster has a lifespan which determines how much longer it has to live.
 Stress, fatigue, tournaments, and the inevitable progression of time will lower a monster's remaining lifespan.

-Once a monster's lifespan reaches :code:`0`, they will die.
+When a monster's starts a week with its lifespan at :code:`0`, they will die.

 .. _weekly_lifespan_decrease:

 Weekly decrease
 ---------------
-At the start of every in-game week, your current monster's lifespan decreases by a base amount of :code:`10`.
+At the start of every week, your current monster's lifespan decreases by a base amount of :code:`10`.
 Their lifespan is then further decreased based on the monster's current :ref:`stress <stress>` and :ref:`fatigue <fatigue>`.

 .. csv-table::
     :header: "Stress", "Lifespan decrease"